 SEO : stands for search engine optimisation and it’s the main buzz word that everyone says on a daily basis.
-It’s basically the process of improving your websites trust and authority so that Google and other search engines start to rank it.
-SEO is divided into 2 parts; ‘on page’ and ‘off page’ and both are critical in helping your website gain more trust and SEO rankings.
+It’s basically the process of improving the trust and authority of your website so that Google and other search engines start to rank it.
+SEO is divided into 2 parts; ‘on-page’ and ‘off-page’ and both are critical in helping your website gain more trust and SEO rankings.
 The logic behind SEO is that the better the rankings and online visibility of your website, the more traffic you will receive and this will drive sales and revenue.
-Google make it extremely difficult for companies to achieve best SEO rankings as they manipulate their ranking criteria daily.
+Google makes it extremely difficult for companies to achieve the best SEO rankings as they manipulate their ranking criteria daily.
 No one knows what they do or when they are going to do it.
 So, SEO is a kind of guessing game.
 Having said that, there are rules and guidelines that most SEO companies should follow and this is termed white hat SEO.

 Related post: Small Business SEO guide – Black Hat vs White Hat SEO

-Over Optimisation: A termed used to describe the purchase of hundreds if not thousands of backlinks over a short period of time to over inflate the importance of your website.
-It’s part of black hat strategies used by many SEO agencies in the 90’s and early 2000’s until Google rolled out algorithms to detect this type of activity.
+Over Optimisation: A term used to describe the purchase of hundreds if not thousands of backlinks over a short period of time to over inflate the importance of your website.
+It’s part of black hat strategies used by many SEO agencies in the ’90s and early 2000s until Google rolled out algorithms to detect this type of activity.

-User Experience: this refers the way your customer engages with your website.
+User Experience: This refers to the way your customer engages with your website.
 Do they land on site and leave (known as bounce rates) or do they drill further into the site to see other pages?
-Do they click on designated buttons such as: newsletter sign ups, inquiry forms or contact us fields.
+Do they click on designated buttons such as newsletter sign-ups, inquiry forms or contact us fields.
 The better the user experience (UX) the easier it will be for a potential customer to navigate your site in a seamless experience.
 This will in turn make it easier for them to buy from you.